Birding and Nature Tours in Ghana

-Our award-winning locally-led, nature and birdwatching tours in Ghana are designed to connect the communities we visit, to the conservation of their environment through ethical tourism and our company have built 2 schools to-date giving over 600 children access to education in birding locations we visit on our tours.
+Our award-winning, locally-led nature and birdwatching tours in Ghana are designed to connect the communities we visit to the conservation of their environment through ethical tourism.
+Our company has built two schools to date, giving over 600 children access to education in the birding locations we visit on our tours.